 The fund sold Kuwait Holding in Egypt last month because the dividend yield has fallen due to the recent rally.
 The price has risen by almost 50% since the start of the year.
 Instead, we bought Canal Shipping in Egypt.
 This ports agency is trading at 9.8 expected earnings with a dividend yield of 7.5%.

-The fund currently holds 36 shares, spread over 8 different countries.
-The countries with the largest weightings are Egypt (30.32%), Nigeria (22.99%), Morocco (15.77%) and Kenya (15.36%).
+The fund currently has positions in 36 stocks across 7 different countries.
+The countries with the largest weightings are now Egypt (29.87%), Nigeria (26.66%) and Morocco (16.87%).
 These markets currently have the most interesting high dividend stocks that meet the quality requirements.
-The weighting of a country is mainly determined by the relative attractiveness of the market compared to other countries.
-The fund can therefore deviate strongly from the index.
+The weighting of a country is therefore mainly determined by the relative attractiveness of the market compared to the other countries.
+The fund’s holdings can therefore deviate strongly from the benchmark.

 No rights may be derived from this publication.
 You are referred to the prospectus and Key Investor Information Document for the fund's terms and conditions.
 These documents may be obtained from the website or the address mentioned below.
 The manager of the fund has obtained a licence for this fund from the Netherlands Authority for the Financial Markets in accordance with the provisions of the Financial Supervision.